 Industry involved in network and service delivery: Leading the industry towards open, interoperable interfaces, RAN virtualization, big data and AI-enabled RAN intelligent controller.
 The next generation wireless network architecture aims to specify and release a complete reference design of high performance, spectral and energy efficient white-box base station.
 By releasing and applying this reference design, the ecosystem can get the scale effect of hardware selection and reduce the cost of the whole industry chain.
 Additionally, releasing this reference design can reduce the R&D challenges and costs, which can attract more enterprises into the telecom industry and ensure innovation in India.

+Target Cellular Deployments

+Recent press announcements in India indicate that Indigenous base station manufacturing is gaining significant traction.
+It is understood that companies like TCS, Tejas Networks, Tata Communications/Sons, Tech Mahindra, L&T, ITI, CDOT and others have been working on 4G solutions.
+Most of these companies have a 5G roadmap and are actively seeking an indigenously developed 5G stack.
+With 5G spectrum auction yet to happen, 5G device prices being high, large scale and mass adoption of 5G deployment is still a few years away.
+Given that this project aims to develop an indigenous 5G stack, we intend establish active collaboration with Indian companies to conduct pilots/trials/IP licensing.

+Defence/Public Safety Market

+Defence/Public Safety agencies world-wide (including the US and India) have been exploring use of 5G technology for defence applications.
+By introducing suitable frequency band support and by introducing the necessary security features (in PHY and stack), the 5G technology can be customized to address various defence and public safety use cases.
+We have seen interest expressed by manufacturers such as BEL and ECIL and others floating EOIs and tenders for the development of 5G technology.
+In this project we will explore collaboration with Indian defence manufacturers.

+RIS Beneficiaries/Target Users

+We plan to take the product developed under this category to targeted industries.
+The following is a list of industries that will be approached during the execution of the project so that we can tailor the offering to their needs:

+Enterprise Wi-Fi providers (Like, Arista, Cisco, etc.)

+Smart Home/Hospital/Building solution providers (Multiple start-ups and MSME emerging)

+Public utility providers

 Highly skilled manpower: To be self-sufficient, the country’s call for ‘Atmanirbhar’ in telecom/Internet like advanced countries, India needs much more highly skilled manpower in this direction.
 Furthering of knowledge through development of system models, protocols and standards to ensure improved QoS, QoE and network agility.
 The new standards will enable a more competitive and vibrant ecosystem with faster innovations to improve the efficiency of RAN deployments.
-This project will help to build that eco-system in many extent.
-This will contribute in many extents to self-reliance of the nation in this area over time.
+This project will help to build that eco-system and enable self-reliance of the nation in this area over time.

 Government: Important role to play in facilitating and fostering an open, diverse and secure supply chain for advanced wireless technologies, 5G and beyond.
 Development and deployment of appropriate policies and open, interoperable interfaces to promote wider technology usage for better cost effective and secure service delivery to Governmental agencies and also citizens.
 Support for research development efforts to establish an open wireless technology supply chain.
 Ability to introduce new services.
 Example: Health services, Education etc. for promoting development.
 Moreover, due to indigenous IPR, more control of the nation will be on data flow and security.